 I practiced solitary Wicca for around 11 years before I joined a coven.
 The coven experience was not for me, I found it to be a toxic and stifling environment full of ego, lies and manipulation.
 My practice is no longer wiccan.
 I work a lot with my ancestors, land spirits and with Scottish deities/spirits like The Cailleach, Bride and Nicnevin.
 I use folk magic, commune with the land and practice intuitively as a witch, wild and free.

 I am a seer and intuitive with a love of different forms of divination especially tarot, scrying and reading tea leaves.
 I see truths and receive answers in dreams.
 My abilities I believe were passed down the generations in my family, especially with the women on my mother’s side being a wee bit psychic.
 My Nana used to read palms and tea leaves and I’ve heard a few spooky anecdotes from family members.
 But I also believe that family talents lead to naught unless you work at them.

 I have an interest in shamanism, animism, any kind of witchcraft, the occult and a strong love of folklore and fairy tales.

 I am a beginner Scottish Gaelic speaker, I am passionate about my heritage and preserving the knowledge of my ancestors.

-I am a writer, as well as blogging I have published works in magazines and anthologies and I proofread and copy-edit for Witchcraft &Wicca magazine run by Children of Artemis.
+I am a writer; as well as blogging I have published works in magazines and anthologies and I proofread and copy-edit for Witchcraft &Wicca magazine run by Children of Artemis.